…And remember, the next scream you hear could be your own

 Release Date: 1963

-Beautiful socialite Melanie Daniels (Hedren) travels to the seaside home town of lawyer Michaell “Mitch” Brenner (Taylor) with the hope of getting him back for a prank he played on her in a San Francisco pet shop, things, however, take a turn when the once peaceful birds start to wage war on the townsfolk of Bodega Bay in ever-increasing numbers.
+Beautiful socialite Melanie Daniels (Hedren) travels to the seaside home town of lawyer Michaell “Mitch” Brenner (Taylor) hoping to get him back for a prank he played on her in a San Francisco pet shop, things, however, take a turn when the once peaceful birds wage war on the townsfolk of Bodega Bay in ever-increasing numbers.

 Hitchcock waited three years to produce the follow-up to arguably his most famous film Psycho, this time turning a loose adaptation of a Daphne du Maurier short story into The Birds, a masterpiece of suspense and horror that to this day is regarded as the auteur’s last great movie.